dbondi/analyst_recommendation_performance/README.md

 ```

 ### convert_type
-I have found 49 different terminologies analysts use to represent their recommendation for a stock, this library maps these terms to a smaller and more general set of terms.
+I have found 49 different terms analysts use to represent their recommendation for a stock, this library maps these terms to a smaller and more general set of terms.
 These are the various mapping conventions that the user can choose from. <br/>

 normal:  convert recommendations to {Strong sell, Sell, Hold, Buy, Strong Buy} includes all recommendation types<br/>
 simple:  convert recommendations to {Sell, Hold, Buy} groups more confident recommendations together<br/>